Updated: December 2017

 Q: Where to get fuel?

 A: The best woodfuel is going to have 1% or less ash content (per 40lb bag) additionally you will want to decide whether to purchase hardwood or softwood pellets.
 Softwood has a 10% higher heat output, so that is what we recommend.
 You can buy pellets from stores or online.
 Many pellets brands are only available in certain geographic regions, so be sure to look around.
-Also check out our pellet fuel purchasing guide.
+Also check out our best wood pellet guide.

 Q: How long before you refill the hopper?